How to Start a Cleaning Business – (Guide)

 To start a cleaning business from scratch you have to be patient, getting those first clients takes time and persistence.
 You won’t get a hundred clients overnight since you need to create a network of references and make your brand in your city.

-My name is Nancy S Castro.
-I have owned and operated for a long time a home cleaning service for over 8 years, The business name is Home Cleaning – Nancy’s Maid Services and I would like to share with you what what i have learned through this 8 years, i start a residential cleaning business from scratch, you will learn what to do and what not to do to succeed in the cleaning business i do this in hopes of helping others who are thinking about starting a cleaning business.
+I have owned and operated for a long time a home cleaning service for over 8 years, The business name is Nancy’s Cleaning Service Of Goleta and I would like to share with you what what i have learned through this 8 years, i start a residential cleaning business from scratch, you will learn what to do and what not to do to succeed in the cleaning business i do this in hopes of helping others who are thinking about starting a cleaning business.